1. Extending the Life of Legacy Applications

 Additionally, virtualization optimizes resource allocation.
 As there is no need for multiple hardware, enterprises can simplify budget planning.

-Overall, server virtualization allows businesses to focus on strategic initiatives rather than routine tasks.
+Overall, the advantages of server virtualization allow businesses to focus on strategic initiatives rather than routine tasks to work on business growth and drive innovation.

 12. App Development Made Easier and Safer